sussjb99/PUDIS-2.0/README.md

 # PUDIS-2.0
 PUDIS 2.0 (Portable USB Drive Integrity Suite)

 PUDIS (Portable-USB-Drive-Integrity-Suite) is a maintenance and monitoring toolkit designed to keep external storage devices healthy over long periods of time.
-It performs two major categories of tasks:
+It attempts to achieve this object by performing two major categories of tasks:

 - **File Integrity (Bit‑Rot Detection)**
 - **Surface Analysis (Performance & Stability Scans)**